arrismo/criterioncollection/README.md

 #> #   Production <chr>, Website <chr>, Response <chr>, spine <dbl>, year <chr>,
 #> #   country <chr>, title <chr>, director <chr>
 ```

+Not all movies in the Criterion Collection have a spine number, but the
+find\_by\_spine function can be helpful for the &gt;1500 movies that do.

 ``` r
 find_by_spine("1")